The Petrochemical and Refinery Industry and Asbestos

 Asbestos laws are meant to create accountability within industries.
 Primarily aimed towards the owners and managers of building structures, tools, materials, equipment, and work sites containing dangerous levels of asbestos.
 It’s their responsibility to enforce adequate asbestos removal before allowing employees or residents to enter the area.

-The Environmental Protection Agency (EPA) was one such agency to pass the NESHAP (National Emission Standards for Hazardous Air Pollutants) to better enforce the handling of asbestos at the workplace or public structure.
+The Environmental Protection Agency (EPA) was one such agency to pass the NESHAP (National Emission Standards for Hazardous Air Pollutants) to better enforce the handling of asbestos in the workplace or public structure.

 Think You Were Exposed to Asbestos at Work?